CIT

 “Moments later, he walks onto the mulched area where Root was shot, approaching an officer standing over an object that appears to be a gun.”
 Video that is released reveals police officers warning each other about talking openly on tape.
 Some say there was bravado and even laughter after the threat was gone.

-”Is it fake?” the first officer asks.
-Yes, was the answer and officers at the scene began to understand that Root may have died as a result of officer-assisted suicide.
+” Is it fake?” the first officer asks.
+Yes, was the answer and officers at the scene began to understand that Root may have died because of officer-assisted suicide.
 Something no officer ever wants to encounter.
 Someone so distraught that they put themselves into the line of fire by acting as if they are holding a firearm or other weapon forcing police to use deadly force.
 It is not clear that this was his intention given the remarks he recorded one day earlier.

 Mr. Root had grown up with mental illness that was first diagnosed when he was 19-years old.
 This is quite typical of the major mental illnesses like schizophrenia or bipolar depression that present themselves in late adolescence.
-The National Alliance on Mental Illness described Schizoaffective disorder as having clinical features of both schizophrenia and major depression.
+The National Alliance on Mental Illness described schizoaffective disorder as having clinical features of both schizophrenia and major depression.
 They can be unpredictable and often exhibit signs of hallucinations, delusions, poor impulse control, and suicidal behavior.
 Among these patients, officer-facilitated suicide would not be unheard of.
 But Root’s father said he had been stable over the preceding five years although he had a history of carrying fake guns.
 He was quick to point out that his son often stopped taking his prescribed medication.
 But in his taped preamble he was not angry and made no threats toward law enforcement.
-In fact, he indicated that he had friends on the police force although it is likely the friends of whom he speaks were officers he encountered over the years but I am being conjectural.
+In fact, he indicated that he had friends on the police force although it is the friends of whom he speaks were officers he encountered over the years, but I am being conjectural.

 If Mr. Root intended to die by police officer gunfire he may not have activated his hazard lights which can be seen blinking as he staggered away from the wreckage of his Chevrolet Volt.
 In his video statement he started by saying he had friends on the police force.
 There was no obvious animosity toward law enforcement.
 If he had had a genuine firearm and intended to go out in a blaze of glory, he may have made a final stand either at the wreckage of his vehicle or somewhere nearby like behind a tree.
 That was not the case.
 Root was trying to get away.
 No final stand.
 No “fuck you” to the world.
 He was down when he was shot and there was a person there to help him who was ordered away.
-An officer can be heard saying “he is still moving” after the barrage of rounds over 30 in all.
+An officer can be heard saying “he is still moving” after the barrage of rounds over thirty in all.

 Death by First Responder by Michael Sefton, Ph.D.

-The death scene in Minneapolis, MN was horrific.
+“You can’t watch this appalling video posted by brave eyewitnesses on social media without seeing police officers’ callous disregard for a black man’s life,” ACLU of Minnesota Executive Director John Gordon said, calling the death “both needless and preventable.”
+ACLU of Minnesota Executive Director John GordonThe death scene in Minneapolis, MN was horrific.
 I am sickened by the bull shit police work that brings forth justifiably angry people who are themselves suffocating in a society who does not regard them as human.
 I get that and I share the anger they espouse toward law enforcement.
 That is not how I was brought up and it was not how I was trained.
 But not all cops are murderers.
 First off, there was no need to kill this suspect – George Floyd.
 No urgent call to control his life and ultimately end it.
 Mr Floyd had not committed a felony nor was he trying to escape or attack the police.
 The African American male was suffocated to death by the officer placing his body weight upon the carotid artery of the human being who was in custody.
 It is well known that once someone is under control and in handcuffs the need for such restraint is reduced appreciably.

-I have had previous posts about the use of force continuum.
+“There will always times when police officers encounter those with mental health needs especially in times of crisis and social disorder.
+Training and education offer the best hope for safe and efficient handling of cases.
+A continuum of options for detox, dangerousness assessment and symptom management must be readily available – but here in Massachusetts they are not” Michael Sefton, 2017I have had previous posts about the use of force continuum.
 Officer’s can get off the suspect once control has been established.
 A law enforcement officer can let up the fight and assuredly, most do so when the fight is over.
 Whether or not suspect X fought the police after being identified as a suspect in a check forgery scheme or not he did not deserve to die.
 Even if he were the ringleader in the check forgery scheme and cashed thousands of dollars worth of bad checks, he did not deserve to die.
 He did not deserve to die.
 The police will say that the suspect fought until his death – trying to hurt or kill police.
 Perhaps they will say he was thrashing about and kicking – just off camera.
 Even if he was the use of deadly force would not be allowed.
 Bystander video tape will prove or disprove this theory.
 There is also the body worn camera footage that will surely be published into evidence.
 From the video released so far, it does not appear that Mr. Floyd was continuing to threaten law enforcement after he was handcuffed.
 It would appear that the police officer whose full weight rested upon the neck of George Floyd did not reduce his use of force to meet the resistance put forth by Mr. Floyd in kind.
 That is a serious abuse of power and the officer is now being held on the charge of murder in the second degree.

-Community policing requires not only programs bringing community members together with police officers in various ways including block meetings, police athletics leagues, and “coffee with a cop” but also developing a mutual trust between law enforcement and the people they are sworn to protect.
+“It emphasizes accountability, making amends, and — if they are interested — facilitated meetings between victims, offenders, and other persons like the police.”
+Center for Justice and ReconciliationCommunity policing requires not only programs bringing community members together with police officers in various ways including block meetings, police athletics leagues, and “coffee with a cop” but also developing a mutual trust between law enforcement and the people they are sworn to protect.
 How does this happen?
 Police chiefs, deputy chiefs, superintendents, command staff, and patrol officers need to press some flesh out in the neighborhoods.
 Trust and visibility brings forth accountable and transparent policing.
 By doing so it opens the doors to community membership by inviting input and honest dialogue.
 Restorative justice is a process that slowly repairs the harm caused by crime and malfeasance through ongoing dialogue, respect, and genuine contrition even as it pertains to police abuse of power.
 Community members, including police officers, and victims of abuse meet for talks aimed at transforming mistrust and anger.
 Policing reforms are being introduced from coast to coast Most cities have (again) banned the choke hold that was taught but not permitted in 1982 when I first went through police training.
 On June 22, 2020, a NYPD officer was put on unpaid suspension for again choking out a suspect who was black.
 The suspect survived the arrest and was checked out at a local hospital.
 Meanwhile, the work of the police must continue especially now as Americans learn what to expect from the new normal and beyond.
 Call 911 if you have an emergency and need the police.

 Positive Policing and Purpose in Life

-In Man’s Search for Meaning, Frankl described the daily demoralizing prisoners underwent both physically and psychologically.
+Officer well-being is essential for career longevity.
+It becomes apparent that police officers grow and remain productive in an environment of support: both within the organization and within the community in which they serve.
+These attributes build a sense of personal meaning and career purpose.
+Leo Polizoti, Ph.D.In Man’s Search for Meaning, Frankl described the daily demoralizing prisoners underwent both physically and psychologically.
 Survivors of the horrific images at concentration camp Auschwitz began to find meaning in their forced labor – even humor along with camaraderie.
 Many of us glean a significant sense of well-being from what we do personally and professionally.
 Most cops derive great personal meaning and purpose from the job of police officer at least for the first 3-5 years.
 Law enforcement officers’ derive much of their identity from the work they do on a daily basis and can experience wide ranging stress from call to call.
 As such, it has become well-known that police work requires special understanding of one’s community and a positive sense of personal responsibility, well-being and resilience for career success and hardiness (Polizoti, 2018).

 What is involved in CIT and Jail Diversion?